tensorflow/tensorflow/SECURITY.md

 depending on the parameters provided.
 TensorFlow itself is not a sandbox.
 When executing the computation graph, TensorFlow may read and write files, send and receive data over the network, and even spawn additional processes.
-All these tasks are performed with the permissions of the TensorFlow process.
-Allowing for this flexibility makes for a powerful machine learning platform, but it has implications for security.
+All these tasks are performed with the permission of the TensorFlow process.
+Allowing for this flexibility makes for a powerful machine learning platform, but it has security implications.

 The computation graph may also accept **inputs**.
 Those inputs are the data you supply to TensorFlow to train a model, or to use a model to run inference on the data.

-**TensorFlow models are programs, and need to be treated as such from a security perspective.**
+**TensorFlow models are programs and need to be treated as such from a security perspective.**

 ## Running untrusted models